A parametric version of LLL and some consequences: parametric shortest and closest vector problems: Parametric LLL-reduced bases

 \subsection{A parametric LLL algorithm}

 Now we describe our parametric version of the LLL reduction algorithm.
-The proof that this algorithm always terminates and gives an asymptotically LLL-reduced basis for a given parametric lattice will imply Theorem~\ref{thm:LLLreduced}.
+The proof that this algorithm always terminates and gives an eventually LLL-reduced basis for a given parametric lattice will imply Theorem~\ref{thm:LLLreduced}.